 F.S.
 1002.33 (7)(c)1 permits the renewal of a charter contract for schools that have successfully completed their contract term in accordance with F.S.
 1002.33(7)(a).
-Kid's Community College Charter High School has successfully met the statutory requirements for contract renewal and is requesting to consolidate with Kid's Community College Riverview South.
+Pivot Charter School has successfully met the statutory requirements for contract renewal and is recommended for a five-year renewal term.

 The district's process for contract renewal consideration includes the submission of a letter of intent to renew the contract, a comprehensive program review, an update of the charter application, and the development of a new contract.

 Consistent with established procedures, a district review team assessed the school's performance relevant to student achievement, finance, governance, administration, curriculum and instruction, and assessment.